-- Children over 2 years old and between 20 and 40 pounds should be in forward-facing child safety seats.
+- Children over 2 years old that have outgrown their car seat rear-facing should be in forward-facing car seats.
 Children should be in a seat with an internal harness system until at least 40 pounds and 4 years of age.
 In the past, harness systems only went to 40 pounds.
-Now seats have harness systems to 50 pounds, 65 pounds, 70 pounds and 80 pounds.
-A child is always safer in a harness system versus a seat belt, so higher weight harness seats are recommended.
+Now seats have harness systems to 50 pounds, 65 pounds, and 80 pounds.
+A child is safer in a harness system versus a seat belt, so higher weight harness seats are recommended.

 When children have outgrown the harness in their forward-facing car seat, they may be moved to a booster seat, but this must be used with both a lap and shoulder belt.
 The child should be at least 40 pounds and at least 4 years of age.
 Keep the child in the booster until about 4'9" tall or the seat belt fits correctly over the child's body.
 Most boosters can be used up to 80-120 pounds.

 Children should use a seat belt when it fits over the body correctly.
 For a seat belt to fit correctly, the lap belt must lie snugly across the upper thighs and the shoulder belt should be snug across the shoulder and chest.
 It should not lie on the stomach or across the neck.

 - Select a car seat based on your child's age, size, development and maturity.
 Weight and height information will be on labels attached to the car seat and in the instruction manual.

 - Register your car seat, check for recalls and monitor the expiration date of the seat.

 - Secure your child in the seat snugly, following the car seat instructions.